FLIGHTx12/ErgoSphere/YELLOW_HIGHLIGHTING_COMPLETE.md

-# 🟡 Yellow Highlighting System - Implementation Complete
+# 🟡 Yellow Highlighting System - Enhanced Implementation Complete

 ## Overview
-The yellow highlighting system for staged edits in the ErgoSphere Admin Dashboard has been successfully implemented and verified.
-This system provides visual feedback to users when they make changes to editable fields that are staged for saving but not yet confirmed.
+The yellow highlighting system for staged edits in the ErgoSphere Admin Dashboard has been successfully implemented, enhanced, and verified.
+This system provides comprehensive visual feedback to users when they make changes to editable fields that are staged for saving but not yet confirmed.

+**Latest Update**: Enhanced with improved row highlighting, save button animations, and comprehensive staging clearing functionality.

 ## ✅ Completed Components